syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    - `C-z 0' (`isearchp-reset-filter-predicate') resets
      `isearch-filter-predicate' to its original (default) value.

+   - `C-z b' (`isearchp-bookmark-current-filter-predicate') bookmarks the current value of `isearch-filter-predicate', persisting it for reuse in future Emacs sessions.
+You need library Bookmark+ to be able to use this.

    - `C-z c' (`isearchp-columns') adds a filter predicate that limits search between two columns (or before/after a column).

    - `C-z n' (`isearchp-defun-filter-predicate') names the current suite of filter predicates, creating a named predicate that does the same thing.
-(You can use that name with `C-z -' to remove that predicate.)
-With a prefix arg it can also set or save (i.e., do what `C-z !' or `C-z s' does).
+With a prefix arg it can also set or keep it (for this Emacs session) - that is, do what `C-z !' or `C-z s' does.

+     You can use that name with `C-z -' to remove that predicate.
+     You can also use it to create a custom Isearch command that uses it for filtering.
+For example:

+       (defun foo ()
+         "Isearch with filter predicate `my-filter-pred'."
+         (interactive)
+         (let ((isearch-filter-predicate  'my-filter-pred))
+           (isearch-forward)))

    - `C-z p' (`isearchp-toggle-showing-filter-prompt-prefixes') toggles option `isearchp-show-filter-prompt-prefixes-flag', which controls whether to show filter prefixes in the Isearch prompt.

-   - `C-z s' (`isearchp-save-filter-predicate') saves the current filter-predicate suite for subsequent searches.
-Unless you save it, the next Isearch starts out from scratch, using the default value of `isearch-filter-predicate'.
+   - `C-z s' (`isearchp-keep-filter-predicate') keeps the current filter-predicate suite for subsequent searches (in this Emacs session only).
+Unless you do this (and unless auto-keeping is turned on), the next Isearch starts out from scratch, using the default value of `isearch-filter-predicate'.
+(To remove the kept predicate suite, use `C-z 0'.)

-   - `C-z S' (uppercase `s') (`isearchp-toggle-auto-save-filter-predicate') toggles option `isearchp-auto-save-filter-predicate-flag', which provides automatic filter-predicate saving (so no need to use `C-z s').
+   - `C-z S' (uppercase `s') (`isearchp-toggle-auto-keep-filter-predicate') toggles option `isearchp-auto-keep-filter-predicate-flag', which automatically keeps the current filter-predicate suite, so that it is used for subsequent searches (so no need to use `C-z s').
+(To remove a kept predicate suite, use `C-z 0'.)

    - `C-z ?' (`isearchp-show-filters') echoes the current suite of filter predicates (advice and original, unadvised predicate).